bgruening/prokka/README.md

 which is a modern version of Prokka with better tooling and maintained databases, including
 `db-light` which is in the spirit of Prokka's
-:fast and lean" approach.
+"fast and lean" approach.
 I recommend replacing
 Prokka with Bakta in your analysis pipelines going forward.